How Persepolis took their corner shop online & still kept their nights and weekends

 With “nine and a half tables”, they’re the original lean startup.
 But short of ‘extending into the basement/garage/Job Centre next door’ and along with the shop growing more and more popular – they naturally expanded online.

-They build a website and added a shop platform, trying to make their unique offer available not just to Londoners but to everyone around the world.
+They built a website and added a shop platform, trying to make their unique offer available not just to Londoners but to everyone around the world.

 When you’re passionate about something, things seem to come easy, right?
 Except that when things come easy, trouble sometimes follows.